Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: MACHINE LEARNING SETUP

-Given the predominance of SF galaxies (positive class) over Q galaxies (negative class) in the \simba dataset, a high degree of accuracy in predicting the positive class is anticipated due to their substantial representation in the training data.
-Our paper's primary objective is to ensure Q galaxies are accurately accounted for in the ML predictions.
-As such, prioritizing the maximization of the Negative Predictive Value (NPV) aligns with our goal, as a high NPV indicates a model's efficacy in correctly identifying Q galaxies.
-Consequently, the classifier demonstrating the highest NPV will be deemed the most appropriate for our framework ensuring precise and balanced classification of SF and Q galaxies.
+Given the predominance of SF galaxies (positive class) over Q galaxies (negative class) in the \textsc{simba} dataset, high accuracy in predicting the positive class is anticipated because of their substantial representation in the training data.
+However, our primary objective is to ensure that both SF and Q galaxies are accurately classified.
+As such, prioritizing the maximization of the F1 score ensures that the classifier maintains a balance between correctly identifying both classes while minimizing false predictions.
+Along with these, we also show the fundamental accuracy metric, which is the ratio of correct predictions to the entire sample.